act-rules/act-rules.github.io/_rules/SC1-2-2-video-has-audio-alternative.md

 ### Pass example 1

-A video element with an associated track element that contain captions for all the audio.
+A video element with an associated track element that contains captions for all the audio.

 ```html
 <video src="../test-assets/perspective-video/perspective-video.mp4" controls>